craft-snippets/Craft-image-toolbox/docs/docs/Placeholders.md

 ## Forcing placeholders

-If you want to force all plugin methods use placeholder images, even if asset fields proper values, you can set `forcePlaceholders` setting to `true`.
+If you want to force all plugin methods use placeholder images, you can set `forcePlaceholders` setting to `true`.
 This might be useful if you want to create some kind of development copy of the website and transferring all uploaded assets to the other server is too much hassle.

 ## Placeholder method